isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Cucumber.md

 	<h4>Growing:</h4>
 	<p>Cucumbers will produce more <a href="/learn-more-about-gardening/glossary/#flower">flowers</a> and thus more fruit when fed with fertilisers high in phosphorus and potassium.
 Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly once a month or once every two months after the plant produces its first flower for a fuller crop.</p>
 	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning">prune</a> regularly and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
+		<p>This vine is vulnerable to heat stress during the dry season.
+Water it regularly and <a href="/page-index/horticulture-techniques/mulching/">mulch</a> the base to prevent water loss.</p>
+<p>As a fast-growing vine, this plant needs a sturdy <a href="/page-index/hardscapes/trellises">trellis</a> to scramble on.
+Because the fruits hang down, it is ideal for arch-shaped trellises.</p>
+	<p>As with all members of the melon family, this plant is <a href="/page-index/biodiversity/pollinators/">bee-pollinated</a> and produces male and female flowers.
+To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available, and to have <a href="/page-index/glossary/biodiversity-attracting-plants/">bee-attracting plants</a> within the garden to encourage pollination.</p>
 	<p>Direct sunlight can damage the fruit.
 Allow leaves to grow over the fruit or protect it using a cloth cover.</p>
 	<p><b>Young fruits have prickly hairs or small spines which can irritate the skin.
 Use gloves when handling the plant for safety.</b></p>
 	<p>The fruit is prone to rotting if it is left in contact with the wet ground.
 Consider placing the fruit on a burlap sack or grow the plant up a trellis to encourage the fruits to hang downwards.</p>